owtscharenko/PyControlHost/README.rst

   - numpy
   - zmq

-You also have to have installed ControlHost in the same folder as the top project folder, and compiled a dynamic library libconthost.so
+You also have to have installed ControlHost in the same folder as the top project folder, and compiled a dynamic library libconthost.so.
+Also required are pixel_clusterizer, pyBAR and pybar_fei4_interpreter

 **The installation procedure for ControlHost is as follows:**